top of page

 • Tha + feum + aig (at) + person + air (on) + thing/person needed

-Think of it literally as:“There is need at me on water.”
+Think of it literally as: “There is need at me on water.”

-We see a similar construction with loving someone: "Tha gaol agam ort."
+"Tha gaol agam ort."
 (There is love at me on you)

-Why it matters: This is not interchangeable with feumaidh.
+This is not interchangeable with feumaidh.

 • Tha feum agam air uisge = I need water (a requirement).